ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE/index.md

 * /viscosity/: dynamic viscosity of circulating media which has the unit of $\mathrm{kg·m^{-1} s^{-1}}$;
 * /specific_heat_capacity/: specific heat capacity of circulating fluid, which has the unit of $\mathrm{J·kg^{-1} K^{-1}}$;
 * /thermal_conductivity/: thermal conductivity of the circulating fluid, which has the unit of $\mathrm{W·m^{-1} K^{-1}}$;
 * /reference_temperature/: When the < flow_and_temperature_control > was not set to TemperatureCurveConstantFlow, OGS needs to have an initial outlet temperature value in the first time step to start the simulation.
 A reference temperature has to be defined for the calculation of initial inflow temperature.
-The unit of refenrence temperature is in $^{\circ}$C.
+The unit of reference temperature is in $^{\circ}$C.

 Here is an example in which the circulating fluid is water at about 15 $^{\circ}$C.